HSF/hsf.github.io/organization/_posts/2024/2024-05-23-coordination.md

     - We need to make some approaches to projects that we think are key to have in this process
     - Project awards (maybe move on this later...?)

 ## Working Group Updates

-### General Standing Reminders

-#### Website banners

-We have the ability to put event banners on the HSF website.
-All it requires is a markdown file with the event data.
-See, e.g., files [here](https://github.com/HSF/hsf.github.io/tree/main/announcements/_posts/2023).

-#### Meetings

-Please try and book meetings in Indico at least 2 weeks in advance!

-That way they go into the calendar early and they will be included in the weekly email announcement that goes to HSF Forum.

 ### Data Analysis

 - DAWG Meeting at 16:00 CET on 10th June '24 dedicated to CMS Combine with talk and discussion from Nick Wardle: https://indico.cern.ch/event/1412073/

 ### PyHEP

 - [PyHEP 2024](https://indico.cern.ch/event/1384010/) (online) (1–4 July, 2024) registration and call for abstracts is open now
     - Call for Abstracts has been extended to **May 31st**.
     - Reviews of abstracts will happen rapidly after to accepted abstracts will have enough time to prepare.
 - [PyHEP.dev 2024](https://indico.cern.ch/e/PyHEP2024.dev) (26–30 August, 2024) organisation continues
     - Workshop in-person in Aachen, Germany

 ### Detector Simulation